pjack7oo/cloud/cloud.md

  /var/tmp/mongodb
 ```

- now we are ready to exit the ssh session
+Now we are ready to exit the ssh session

 ```bash
  exit